New legislation will change the way you manage your labour-only contractors.

 This applies whether there is any other intermediary involved, such as recruitment agencies.
 The draft legislation provides for the “fee payer” (being whoever pays the limited company contractor) to be obliged to account for employer national insurance, apprenticeship levy and PAYE when making payments to the contractor.
 It will be as if the individual supplied to do the work is an employee of the fee payer.

 There is some good news for small end user companies which are exempt from the new legislation.
-But it’s not just about complying with this legislation: it’s about ensuring you’re prepared for it in advance of 2020.
+But it’s not just about complying with this legislation: it’s about ensuring you’re prepared for it.

 Take a look at insights from our experts below.